TadeJin/MyCloud/README.md

 # MyCloud ☁️
-This project is a high school final thesis focused on created a web cloud application
+This project is a high school final thesis focused on creating a web cloud application
 ---
 ## Features
 ---